IlluminatePROC.com logo

 The stress hormone

-Cortisol, commonly known as the stress hormone, is an endogenous glucocorticoid that plays an important role in a range of cellular and physiological functions.2
+Cortisol, commonly known as the stress hormone, is an endogenous glucocorticoid that plays an important role in a range of cellular and physiological functions.3

 GR activation in cancer

-By activating the glucocorticoid receptor, cortisol can promote tumor progression by suppressing pro-apoptotic pathways used by cytotoxic agents.3
+By activating the glucocorticoid receptor, cortisol can promote tumor progression by suppressing pro-apoptotic pathways used by cytotoxic agents.1

-High glucocorticoid receptor expression in ovarian cancer correlates with shorter progression-free survival, and preclinical studies have shown the impact that physiological cortisol levels can have on chemotherapy-mediated cell death.3-6
+High glucocorticoid receptor expression in ovarian cancer correlates with shorter progression-free survival, and preclinical studies have shown the impact that physiological cortisol levels can have on chemotherapy-mediated cell death.1,4-6

 How GR activation can suppress apoptosis

 Research indicates that glucocorticoid receptor (GR) activation may reduce the activity of chemotherapy in ovarian cancer cells.
-When activated, the GR promotes the expression of anti-apoptotic genes which suppress the signaling pathways that taxanes utilize to induce microtubule stabilization, mitotic arrest, and ultimately apoptosis.3
+When activated, the GR promotes the expression of anti-apoptotic genes which suppress the signaling pathways that taxanes utilize to induce microtubule stabilization, mitotic arrest, and, ultimately, apoptosis.1,7

-SGK1 and DUSP1 suppress apoptotic pathways and can reduce chemotherapy efficacy.4
+SGK1 and DUSP1 suppress apoptotic pathways and can reduce chemotherapy efficacy.2

 Molecular effects of DUSP1 and SGK1 expression

 DUSP1 and SGK1 are 2 of the anti-apoptotic genes that can be expressed through GR activation.
-They both act to prevent apoptosis through their own distinct molecular cascades.1
+They both act to prevent apoptosis through their own distinct molecular cascades.2

 Noise image